RonGarlit/nodetackapp/README.md

-# nodetackapp"
+# nodetackapp

-# Based on the tutorial code Jay at CodeHandBook.org
+## Based on the tutorial code Jay at CodeHandBook.org

 https://codehandbook.org/web-app-using-node-js-and-mysql/